top of page

 Important: When you select an option, you will be directed to the affiliate's website.

-NH Mental Health Planning & Advisory Council (NHMHPAC)
+NH Behavioral Health Planning & Advisory Council (NHBHPAC)

-Brings together consumers and families representing children and adults throughout the lifespan with other stakeholders, partners and advocates in the creation, expansion, planning, monitoring and evaluating of public behavioral health services and systems of care in NH.
+Brings together consumers and families representing children and adults throughout the lifespan with other stakeholders, partners and advocates in the creation, expansion, planning, monitoring and evaluating of public behavioral health services and substance use disorder systems of care in NH.

-It reviews and monitors the biennial Mental Health Block Grant Application.
-The Council also monitors the mental health services and support system throughout the state.
+It reviews and monitors the biennial Mental Health Block Grant Application and Substance Use Disorder Grant Application.
+The Council also monitors the mental health services and substance use disorder and support system throughout the state.
 Its membership is comprised of interested individuals, including:

 • Family members of consumers;